amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

         });
 ```

-You need to specify a `DaprClient` when registering the provider.
-The client is used to invoke the secrets API on the Dapr sidecar of the application.
-You also need to specify the name of the secrets management component to use.
-Finally, you have to specify which secrets to retrieve by passing in a list of `DaprSecretDescriptor` instances.
-A `DaprSecretDescriptor` contains a secret name and optionally a dictionary containing secret metadata.
+The example loads the `eshopsecrets` secrets collection into the .NET configuration system upon startup.
+Registering the provider requires an instance of `DaprClient` to invoke the secrets API in the Dapr sidecar.
+Also required are  the name of the secrets management component and name of the secret as as argument to the `DaprSecretDescriptor` object.

-Once this configuration provider is registered, it will retrieve the specified secrets and add them to the .NET configuration.
-Now you're able to get them in your application code:
+At this point, you can retrieve secrets directly from application code:

 ```csharp
 public void GetCustomer(IConfiguration config)